Regularized Q-learning: Experiments

 \section{Experiments}

-In this section, we present experimental results under well-known environments~\cite{tsitsiklis1996feature,baird1995residual} where Q-learning with linear function approximation diverges.
-We also show trajectories of upper and lower systems to illustrate the theoretical results.
+In this section, we briefly present the experimental results under well-known environments in~\cite{tsitsiklis1996feature,baird1995residual}, where Q-learning with linear function approximation diverges.
+As from Figure~\ref{fig:baird performance}, our algorithm shows faster convergence rate than other algorithms.
+Further details on the experiments are deferred to~\Cref{app:exp}.
+In~\Cref{app:exp_mc_car}, we also compare performance under the Mountain Car environment~\citep{sutton2018reinforcement} where Q-learning performs well.
+In~\Cref{sub:exp_varying_hyper}, we show experimental results under various step-size and \(\eta\).
+Moreover, the trajectories of upper and lower systems to illustrate the theoretical results are given in~\Cref{app:ode}.

-Even when there are only two states, Q-learning with linear function approximation could diverge~\cite{tsitsiklis1996feature}.
-Depicted in~\Cref{fig:thetatwotheta} in~\Cref{sec:experiment diagram} of the supplemental material, from state one (\(\theta\)), the transition is deterministic to absorbing state two (\(2\theta\)), and reward is zero at every time steps.
-Therefore, the episode length is fixed to be two.
-Learning rate for Greedy GQ (GGQ) and Coupled Q Learning (CQL) are set as $0.05$ and $0.25$, respectively as in~\citealp{carvalho2020new,maei2010toward}.
-Since CQL requires normalized feature values, we scaled the feature value with \(\frac{1}{2}\) as in~\citealp{carvalho2020new}, and initialized weights as one.
-We implemented Q-learning with target network~\cite{zhang2021breaking} without projection for practical reason (Qtarget).
-We set the learning rate as $0.25$ and $0.05$ respectively, and the weight \(\eta\) as two.
-For the regularized Q-learning, we set the learning rate as $0.25$, and the weight \(\eta\) as two.
-It is averaged over $100$ runs.
-In~\Cref{fig:thetatwotheta performance}, we can see that the regularized Q-learning achieves the fastest convergence rate.